-Flourishing Life is my newest release, published by Cascade Books (an imprint of Wipf and Stock Publishers, 2012).
+Flourishing Life is my third book, published by Cascade Books (an imprint of Wipf and Stock Publishers) in 2012.
 In it, I bring together the fields of evolutionary neuroscience, psychology, and theology to consider what we mean by a life well-lived.
 Taking a holistic view of our embodied, yet spiritual selves, I addressed the following questions as I wrote: Why do some flourish, even to the end of life, even in the face of waning physical power?
 If we can answer that question with any certainty, then it seems to me that the following question becomes crucial: Are there behaviors that can be changed, practices that can be carried out prior to old age, that enhance such flourishing – even in the face of trauma, loss, or sickness?
 These are the overriding concerns that have guided the writing of this work.

 Here's the text from the back cover.
 (The entire cover is visible here.)